eclipse-tractusx/managed-identity-wallet/SelfManagedWallets.md

 ### Local Test Steps:
 1. Follow the steps in `Steps for initial local deployment and wallet Creation` section in the `README.md` file
-1. Import a new postman collection `Test Acapy - Self Managed Wallet.postman_collection.json` from `./dev-asset`
+1. Import a new postman collection `Test-Acapy-SelfManagedWallet-Or-ExternalWallet.postman_collection.json` from `./dev-asset`
-1. Run `Test-Acapy-SelfManagedWallet/Get Connections` and make sure there are no connections.
+1. Run `Test-Acapy-SelfManagedWallet-Or-ExternalWallet/Get Connections` and make sure there are no connections.
 If there are any please delete them using `Remove Connection`
 1. From `Custodian Sample` collection run `Register self managed wallets`
-1. Run `Test-Acapy-SelfManagedWallet/Get Connections` and copy the `connection_Id` e.g. `716e678c-f329-4baa-be4d-3c68f004a0ef`
+1. Run `Test-Acapy-SelfManagedWallet-Or-ExternalWallet/Get Connections` and copy the `connection_Id` e.g. `716e678c-f329-4baa-be4d-3c68f004a0ef`
-1. Run `Test-Acapy-SelfManagedWallet/Accept Connection` after replacing the connection id in the path e.g. `http://localhost:11001/didexchange/716e678c-f329-4baa-be4d-3c68f004a0ef/accept-request`
+1. Run `Test-Acapy-SelfManagedWallet-Or-ExternalWallet/Accept Connection` after replacing the connection id in the path e.g. `http://localhost:11001/didexchange/716e678c-f329-4baa-be4d-3c68f004a0ef/accept-request`
 1. The Self Managed Wallet will trigger the AcaPy of MIW and the MIW will change the state of the connection to `Completed` and issue 2 Verifiable Credential Offers.
 Those can be verified by looking at the database
 1. To Accept the BPN Credential by the self managed wallet run `Get Records` after changing the connection Id e.g. `http://localhost:11001/issue-credential-2.0/records?connection_id=716e678c-f329-4baa-be4d-3c68f004a0ef`
 1. Search for the BPN Credential and then copy its crednetial exchange id `cred_ex-id` e.g. `e55a3a77-d0bb-43d3-a7a3-0f7003798fc0`
-1. To Accept the credential offer and send a request run `Test-Acapy-SelfManagedWallet/Send Credential Request` after replacing the cred_ex_id e.g. `http://localhost:11001/issue-credential-2.0/records/e55a3a77-d0bb-43d3-a7a3-0f7003798fc0/send-request`.
+1. To Accept the credential offer and send a request run `Test-Acapy-SelfManagedWallet-Or-ExternalWallet/Send Credential Request` after replacing the cred_ex_id e.g. `http://localhost:11001/issue-credential-2.0/records/e55a3a77-d0bb-43d3-a7a3-0f7003798fc0/send-request`.
 This step will trigger the AcaPy of MIW to issue a signed credential.
-1. To Store the credential run `Test-Acapy-SelfManagedWallet/Store Credential` after replacing the cred_ex_id in the path and giving a unique id for the credential in the body e.g. `http://localhost:11001/issue-credential-2.0/records/e55a3a77-d0bb-43d3-a7a3-0f7003798fc0/store` with body `{"credential_id": "12345678-9999-43d3-a7a3-111111111111" }`.
+1. To Store the credential run `Test-Acapy-SelfManagedWallet-Or-ExternalWallet/Store Credential` after replacing the cred_ex_id in the path and giving a unique id for the credential in the body e.g. `http://localhost:11001/issue-credential-2.0/records/e55a3a77-d0bb-43d3-a7a3-0f7003798fc0/store` with body `{"credential_id": "12345678-9999-43d3-a7a3-111111111111" }`.
 This will trigger AcaPy to set the credential status of DONE and MIW to send a notification to the webhook, that is given with the wallet registration.
 1. To Send another Credential Offer you can call `Custodian Sample/Issuance-flow` and repeat the steps 8 to 11